-Project team: Yiğit Onur Şen, Mustafa Yavuz, Metehan Irak
+Project Team: Yiğit Onur Şen, Mustafa Yavuz, Metehan Irak

-Project team: Görkem Çetin, Gizem Merve Tüzel, Metehan Irak
+Project Team: Görkem Çetin, Gizem Merve Tüzel, Metehan Irak

 -Topic: Investigation of The Relationship Between Encoding Differences and Feeling of Knowing Performance of Individuals with OCD

-Project team: Can Soylu, Sena Yüksel, Ozan Akbaş, Sevcan Öztoraman, Metehan Irak (BAU), Volkan Topçuoğlu (Marmara Psychiatry)
+Project Team: Can Soylu, Sena Yüksel, Ozan Akbaş, Sevcan Öztoraman, Metehan Irak (BAU), Volkan Topçuoğlu (Marmara Psychiatry)

 -Topic: Relationship between Executive Functions, Feeling of Knowing and Confidence Judgments in Semantic Memory: An ERP Study

-Project team: Berna Güler, Can Soylu, Gözem Turan, Metehan Irak
+Project Team: Berna Güler, Can Soylu, Gözem Turan, Metehan Irak

 -Topic: Investigation of the Effects of Mood on the Feeling of Knowing under the Face-Name Recognition Task

-Project team: Emir Akbuğa, Fatmanur Tunç, Begüm Yüksel, Elif Güldemir, Metehan Irak
+Project Team: Emir Akbuğa, Fatmanur Tunç, Begüm Yüksel, Elif Güldemir, Metehan Irak

 -Topic: Standardization, Validity and Reliability of the Turkish Form of “Meta-Cognitions Questionnaire for Children (MCQ-C)”

-The original name of the scale which was developed by Bacow et al. (2009) is “Meta-Cognitions Questionnaire for Children (MCQ-C)”.
-In the development of MCQ-C, the adolescent form (MCQ-A; Meta-Cognitions Questionnaire for Adolescent) which was developed by Cartwright-Hatton et al. (2004) was considered as basis.
-Standardization study started in May, 2010.
-470 primary and high school students (205 female, 265 male) from 71 different public schools in Istanbul participated in the study during the 2009-2010 academic year.
-In addition to MCQ-C, State-Trait Anxiety Scale for Children and Maudsley Obsessive-Compulsive Inventory were administrated in the study.
+The Meta-Cognitions Questionnaire for Children (MCQ-C), originally developed by Bacow et al. (2009), is based on the Meta-Cognitions Questionnaire for Adolescents (MCQ-A), which was developed by Cartwright-Hatton et al. (2004).
+The standardization study began in May 2010, with 470 primary and high school students (205 females, 265 males) from 71 different public schools in Istanbul participating during the 2009-2010 academic year.
+In addition to the MCQ-C, the State-Trait Anxiety Scale for Children and the Maudsley Obsessive-Compulsive Inventory were also administered.

-Project team: Bahçeşehir University Department of Psychology 3rd year students, Metehan Irak
+Project Team: Bahçeşehir University Department of Psychology 3rd year students, Metehan Irak

 -Topic: The Effect of External Feedback on the Feeling of Knowing Performance

-Project team: Cansın Özgör, Fatih Yıldızhan, Metehan Irak
+Project Team: Cansın Özgör, Fatih Yıldızhan, Metehan Irak

--Subject: The Relationship of Directed-Forgetting with Different Obsessive Compulsive Symptoms
+-Topic: The Relationship of Directed-Forgetting with Different Obsessive Compulsive Symptoms

-Project team: Dicle Çapan, Pınar Erçelik, Zülal Oğuz, Hazal Çelik, Metehan Irak
+Project Team: Dicle Çapan, Pınar Erçelik, Zülal Oğuz, Hazal Çelik, Metehan Irak

 -Topic: Age-Related Changes in Metacognitive Processes.

-Project team: Dicle Çapan, Can Soylu, Metehan Irak
+Project Team: Dicle Çapan, Can Soylu, Metehan Irak

 -Topic: Neurobiological Basis of Metacognition: Examining the Temporal Priority of Monitoring and Control Processes Through Event-Related Potentials, and Its Relationship with Attention and Perceptual Processes (Supported by TÜBİTAK 1001 program).

-Project team: Can Soylu, Dicle Çapan, Cansın Özgör, Fatih Yıldızhan, BAU Psychology students and Metehan Irak
+Project Team: Can Soylu, Dicle Çapan, Cansın Özgör, Fatih Yıldızhan, BAU Psychology students and Metehan Irak

 -Topic: The Effect of Addiction to Violent Video Games on Cognitive Processes and Event-Related Brain Potentials